aws-samples/prometheus-for-ecs/README.md

 ### Deploy

-Requires an ECS cluster.
+Make sure you have the latest version of AWS CLI that provides support for Amazon Managed Service for Prometheus.
+The deployment requires an ECS cluster.
 For deploying the Prometheus Node Exporter, a cluster with EC2 instances is required.
 All deployment artifacts are under the [deploy](https://github.com/aws-samples/prometheus-for-ecs/tree/main/deploy) directory.
 The deployment comprises the following components:
 - An ECS task comprising the Prometheus server, AWS Sig4 proxy and the service discovery application containers

 - A mock web application that is instrumented with [Prometheus Go client library](https://github.com/prometheus/client_golang) and exposes an HTTP endpoint */work*.
 The application has an internal load generator that sends client requests to the HTTP endpoint.
 The service exposes a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) named *http_requests_total* and a [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) named *request_durtaion_milliseconds*